USEPA/MCSimMod/README.md

 [![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/USEPA/MCSimMod/main.yml)](https://github.com/USEPA/MCSimMod/actions?query=branch%3Amain)
 [![GitHub Release](https://img.shields.io/github/v/release/USEPA/MCSimMod)](https://github.com/USEPA/MCSimMod/releases)

-MCSimMod is an R package that facilitates ordinary differential equation (ODE) modeling.
-It allows one to perform simulations for ODE models that are encoded in the [GNU MCSim](https://www.gnu.org/software/mcsim/) model specification language using ODE solvers from the R package [deSolve](https://cran.r-project.org/web/packages/deSolve/index.html).
+`MCSimMod` is an R package that facilitates ordinary differential equation (ODE) modeling.
+Many physical and biological phenomena can be described using mathematical models based on ODEs, and several example ODE models are described in "vignettes" included with the `MCSimMod` package. `MCSimMod` allows one to perform simulations for ODE models that are encoded in the [GNU MCSim](https://www.gnu.org/software/mcsim/) model specification language using ODE solvers from the R package [deSolve](https://cran.r-project.org/web/packages/deSolve/index.html).

 Documentation is available at https://usepa.github.io/MCSimMod.

-For users new to R, we recommend [RStudio](https://posit.co/download/rstudio-desktop/) to install packages and edit/run scripts.

 To work with `MCSimMod`, the package `deSolve` must be installed.
 ```R